Welcome to Thrillingforum.com.

 - credited as Master of arms: when an actor also plays another role in the making of the film and is mentioned in the titles, we include that role as well.

-- credited?: we have no information regarding his credit in the movie.
+- no credit info: we have no information regarding his credit in the movie.

-- role?: we don't know what is his role in the film.
+- unknown role: we don't know what is his role in the film.

 - uncertain identification: from the images in our possession it is not possible to establish with certainty whether the actor is the one we are looking for.